ahitrin/ahitrin.github.com/_posts/2021-11-24-list-vs-fractals.markdown

 ![the same diagram as above](/images/lists-vs-fractals/sieben.png)
 <small>The same diagram as above, implemented in SiebenApp</small>

-There's definitely at least one TODO app for MacOSX with similar functionality, but I've lost a link on it.
+<s>There's definitely at least one TODO app for MacOSX with similar functionality, but I've lost a link on it.
-I'm sorry.
+I'm sorry.</s>

+**UPD (2022-03-18)**: [Here](https://drozdyuk.medium.com/how-to-refactor-large-huge-complex-codebases-f5fa8e1d7ee8) I've found a reference to a similar MacOSX tool [TaskHeat](https://www.eyen.fr/).
+But I'm a Linux-boy without MacOS, so I couldn't check it by myself.

 ## Is it Gantt diagram?